CDC-DNPAO/CDCAnthro/README.md

 If all=TRUE, all variables in Freedman et al. (2019) paper will be output.
 Will also output the L, M, and S values for each child and the value of sigma for the half-normal distribution.
 Default is FALSE

 The calculation of BMI z-scores for children without obesity is Z = (((BMI / M) ^ L) -1) / (L*S) where BMI is the child’s BMI, L is Box-Cox transformation for normality for the child’s sex and age, M is median, and S is coefficient of variation.
-Reference data are the merged LMS data files at https://www.cdc.gov/growthcharts/percentile_data_files.htm (Centers for Disease Control and Prevention (CDC), 2022).
+Reference data are the merged LMS files at https://www.cdc.gov/growthcharts/percentile_data_files.htm (Centers for Disease Control and Prevention (CDC), 2022).
 Values of sigma for children with obesity are based on formulas in the Wei et al. (2020) paper.

 For children with obesity, BMI percentiles are calculated as  90 + 10*pnorm((BMI - p95) / sigma) where p95 is the sex-and age-specific 95th percentile, and sigma is the scale distribution of the half-normal distribution.